Clsmith2/FoliageDoctor/README.md

 # FoliageDoctor
-mage recognition model is designed as a Convolutional Neural Network (CNN) using TensorFlow and Keras.
+image recognition model is designed as a Convolutional Neural Network (CNN) using TensorFlow and Keras.
+The input images, sourced from the "PlantVillage" dataset.
+The model architecture consists of three convolutional layers with ReLU activation functions, each followed by max-pooling layers for spatial downsampling.
+This is aimed at capturing hierarchical features in the input images.
+The final convolutional layer is followed by a flattening layer to transform the 2D feature maps into a vector, which is then connected to two dense layers.
+The model was then trained using the Adam optimizer.
+The model was then integrated into my web app using a FastAPI backend for handling image classification requests and a React frontend for a user-friendly web interface.